Dr Stephen Watson

 Senior Ecosystems Services Scientist

-Stephen leads the Sea and Society offshore energy portfolio with a vision: to understand how the UK (and other countries) can sustainably deploy marine renewable energy technologies, decarbonise its energy supply and meet its climate targets in harmony with nature.
+Dr Stephen Watson is Deputy Lead of the Value of Marine Artificial Structures (VALMAS) project (2025–2029) and leads PML’s Just Transition portfolio within PML’s Ocean Challenge: Climate Change.
+He leads this portfolio with a vision to understand how the UK (and other countries) can sustainably deploy marine renewable energy technologies, decarbonise its energy supply and meet its climate targets in harmony with nature and society.

 He also specialises in applying the Natural Capital approach to coastal, marine and terrestrial systems.
-Stephen is currently engaged in two collaborative research projects the NERC/ESRC-funded Sea the Value project and the PML Marine Social and Natural Capital Laboratory
+Stephen is currently engaged in three collaborative research projects the Sea the Value project, Transformative Research Actions for Resilient Coastal Communities (TRACC) and the Blackwater-Colne natural capital projects.

 Stephen conducted his PhD on the “impact of multiple stressors on coastal biodiversity and associated ecosystem services” at PML and the University of St Andrews from 2013-2017.
 Prior to his return to PML in 2020, he was a Senior Research Associate on the Solent Natural Capital Project at the University of Portsmouth.
 Other projects he has contributed to include the Valuing Nature (VNP) and Biodiversity & Ecosystem Service Sustainability (BESS) research programmes.